Solving Optimization Problems with OMMX Adapter#

 Tip

-There are four ways to prepare an ommx.v1.Instance:
+There are four ways to prepare an ommx.v1.Instance object:

 1. Write ommx.v1.Instance directly with the OMMX Python SDK.